MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 with the received data.
 However, using the above blocks it is now possible to display on the VGA output a snapshot of the last received frame.

-In lines 64-79 of eth/eth.vhd we select byte numbers 10-41 (incl) of the frame.
+In lines 64-79 of eth/eth.vhd we select byte numbers 10-41 (incl) of the received frame.
 This conveniently gives us the entire ARP header plus four bytes of the MAC header.
 ARP packets can easily be recognized on the screen by looking for xxxx0806 in the beginning.

 Issuing a ping command on the host PC to an unknown IP address will generate a series of ARP requests, usually once every second.
 The last four bytes